Public Forum Policy

-- Calendar.
-Individuals may speak on campus one time per week in the assigned public speech zones.
+- Calendar: Individuals may speak on campus once per week in the assigned public speech zones.

 Application and Approval

-Application to utilize Public Forum areas must be received and approved at least 72 hours in advance (three business days, excluding weekends, holidays, and closures) through the Vice President for Student Affairs to ensure adequate review.
-Persons or groups wishing to utilize Public Forum areas are strongly urged to make application seven to ten days prior to the desired event.
-The application must occur on the prescribed form (available through the Office of Student Affairs and must contain the date and starting time of the proposed activity, the name and appropriate contact information (address, telephone number, email address, etc.) of the reserving party, identification of the specific proposed activity (public speech, public demonstration, political campaign, literature distribution), and signature of the person making application.
-The University may deny requests for use of Public Forum areas if the event is deemed to require substantial planning and preparation beyond what can reasonably be accomplished within 72 hours in light of normal daily operations of the campus.
+Application to utilize public forum areas must be received and approved at least 72 hours in advance (three business days, excluding weekends, holidays, and closures) through the dean of student services to ensure adequate review.
+Persons or groups wishing to utilize public forum areas are strongly urged to make application seven to ten days prior to the desired event.
+The application must occur on the prescribed form (available through the Office of Student Student Services) and must contain the date and starting time of the proposed activity, the name and appropriate contact information (address, telephone number, email address, etc.) of the reserving party, identification of the specific proposed activity (public speech, public demonstration, political campaign, literature distribution), and signature of the person making application.
+The University may deny requests for use of public forum areas if the event is deemed to require substantial planning and preparation beyond what can reasonably be accomplished within 72 hours in light of normal daily operations of the campus.
 Such determinations will be made in accordance with content-and viewpoint-neutral guidelines.

-Cancellation of reservations of Public Forum areas must occur in advance of the event start time.
-Events not properly cancelled shall be deemed to have occurred at the date and time indicated on the original application.
+Cancellation of reservations of public forum areas must occur in advance of the event start time.
+Events not properly canceled shall be deemed to have occurred at the date and time indicated on the original application.